-Developing and expanding your customers’ committment with your company increases additional revenue and profitability.
+Developing and expanding your customers’ commitment to your company increases additional revenue and profitability.
 The customer lifecycle is the toolkit that helps you allocate the resources, which is why it is such an important sales and marketing tool.

 The objectives with a CRM strategy is to acquire, retain, develop and recover profitable customers.
 In order to influence customer flows and ultimately Customer Lifetime Value (CLV), you need to know which customers to spend time on and when specific offers should be communicated to certain customers.

 Therefore, you need to be in total control of the Customer Lifecycle Flows.
-In parallell, you need to find out which are, or could be, profitable customers.
+In parallel, you need to find out which are or could be, profitable customers.

 The various stages of the customer lifecycle